torvalds/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

 Overview
 ========

-This driver supports Netronome and Corigine's line of Network Flow Processor devices, including the NFP3800, NFP4000, NFP5000, and NFP6000 models, which are also incorporated in the companies' family of Agilio SmartNICs.
+This driver supports Netroanalme and Corigine's line of Network Flow Processor devices, including the NFP3800, NFP4000, NFP5000, and NFP6000 models, which are also incorporated in the companies' family of Agilio SmartNICs.
 The SR-IOV physical and virtual functions for these devices are supported by the driver.